The scope of the GraFOx Summer School on Oxide Semiconductors for Smart Electronic Devices

 Program Committee & Organization

-The scientific program committee of the GraFOx Summer School consits of
+The scientific program committee of the GraFOx Summer School consists of

 - Martin Albrecht (IKZ Berlin)